SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 * software dependencies (other than python packages)

 Docker provides this kind of system-level reproducibility by creating isolated programs dependencies.
-In addition to docker providing reproducibility, one of the key features are also scaleability which is important when we later on are going to discuss deployment.
+In addition to docker providing reproducibility, one of the key features are also scalability which is important when we later on are going to discuss deployment.
 Because docker is system-level reproducible, it does not (conceptually) matter if we try to start our program on a single machine or a 1000 machines at once.